Beluguy/Cone-Sumo-Bot/README.md

 ### License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0, see the [LICENSE.md](LICENSE.md) file for details.